 Tokenization alone is not enough

-While tokenization is certainly one of the best defenses for vulnerable data, it's worth noting that a payment system remains vulnerable without additional layers of security.
+While tokenization is certainly one of the best payment security defenses for vulnerable data, it's worth noting that a payment system remains vulnerable without additional layers of security.

 Tokenization combined with end-to-end (E2E) or point-to-point encryption (P2PE) creates a comprehensive solution for protecting merchant and consumer data.